 Biking isn’t just for kids anymore.
 For growing numbers of American workers, it’s a viable alternative to driving to work or taking public transit.

 Of course, it’s not right for everyone.
 If you live in a far-flung exurb or rural area, you probably have no choice but to drive unless you have the ability to work from home.
-In more densely populated areas, commuting by bike may be easier and less costly than you imagined.
+But in more densely populated areas, commuting by bike may be easier and less costly than you imagined.
 With a few tweaks to your schedule, you could soon trade the nerve-grating cacophony of car horns and engines with the exhilarating rush of the wind in your hair.

 Do you ever commute by bike?
+What advice would you offer to others thinking of doing the same?